 The Emergency Medical Authorization Form is provided at the time of enrollment and at the beginning of each year.
-Failure to return the completed form to the school will jeopardize a student's educational program.
+Failure to complete a form will jeopardize a student's educational program.

 USE OF MEDICATIONS

 In those circumstances where a student must take prescribed medication during the school day, the following guidelines are to be observed: